Teekivi/graphwalker-problem/README.md

 ```

 The goal of the code in GraphWalkerProblemRunner in this case is to get to the SecondView model as directly as possible
-(without entering FirstViewSubNode) and then execute SecondView for ten seconds.
+(without the possibility of entering FirstViewSubNode) and then execute SecondView for ten seconds.